 |icon||String||An icon that gets shown in the toolbar if this item is selected||No|

 We recommend consuming globals from within a decorator and define a global setting for all stories.

-But we're aware that sometimes it's more useful to use toolbar options in a per-story basis.
+But we're aware that sometimes it's more beneficial to use toolbar options on a per-story basis.

 Using the example above, you can modify any story to retrieve the Locale

 💡 In Storybook 6.0, if you set the global option

 passArgsFirst: false for backward compatibility, the story context is passed as the first argument:

 If you're working on a Storybook addon and need to retrieve globals, you can do so.
 The